USS Quartz

-USS Quartz (IX-150), a Trefoil-class concrete barge designated an unclassified miscellaneous vessel, was the only ship of the United States Navy to be named for quartz or silicon dioxide (SiO2) a hard, vitreous mineral occurring in many varieties and comprising 12% of the earth's crust.
-Her keel was laid down as MC hull 1330 by Barrett and Hilp, Belair Shipyards, San Francisco, California (T. B7.D1).
-She was launched on 4 December 1943, and accepted by the Navy and placed in service on 13 April 1944.
+USS Quartz (IX-150), a Trefoil-class concrete barge designated an unclassified miscellaneous vessel, was the only ship of the United States Navy to be named for quartz or silicon dioxide (SiO2) a hard, vitreous mineral occurring in many varieties and comprising 12% of the Earth's crust.
+Her keel was laid down as MC hull 1330 by Barrett and Hilp, Belair Shipyard, San Francisco, California (T. B7.D1).
+She was launched on 4 December 1943, and accepted by the Navy and placed in service on 13 April 1944 under command of Lt.
+Cdr.
+P. M. Runyon.

 Service history

 World War II, 1944–1945

 Designed to provide facilities for the issuance of stores at advanced bases, Quartz was assigned to the Service Force, Pacific Fleet (ComServPac).
 She was towed to Pearl Harbor from San Francisco, arriving on 10 May 1944.
 Operating with Service Squadrons 8 and 10, she was typical of the "Green Dragons" or "Crockery" ships, which acted as warehouses afloat and packed every conceivable supply item within their holds.
 She provided services at Majuro, Eniwetok, Ulithi, Leyte and Guam.

 Quartz specialized in the handling of clothing, together with general stores.
 High speed provision ships made runs to the far reaches of the Pacific, transferred their cargoes to the "crockery" ships, and then returned to the United States for another load without awaiting piecemeal discharge of their cargoes.